hemantMohane29/AI-Base-CHATBOT-Radha-1.0-/README.md

-# 🤖 Chatbot using HTML, CSS & JavaScript
+# 🤖 Chatbot using HTML, CSS & JavaScript Name - Radha 1.0

 A simple **text-based chatbot** built using **HTML, CSS, and JavaScript**.
 This project demonstrates how to create an **interactive chatbot UI** that responds with pre-defined replies, making it a great starting point for **web-based conversational agents**.